-Field Research Module and Scholarly Paper
+Field Research Module & Scholarly Paper

 The Field Research Module and Scholarly Paper are components in an 8-credit course that students undertake in the Summer or Fall semester.
+The Field Research Module enables students to apply and integrate classroom experience abroad in a low- or middle-income country, and gain first-hand experience conducting research.

 Field Research Module

-The Field Research Module enables students to apply and integrate classroom experience abroad in a low- or middle-income country, and gain first-hand experience conducting research.
-During the 12 to 14-week assignment, students will either undertake field research or analyze secondary data collected by the institution where the students are placed at.
+During the 14-week assignment, students will either undertake field research or analyze secondary data collected by the host institution.
 The students will be under the direction of local preceptors who are experts in their field of study.
-In addition, students will be supported by Georgetown-based full-time and adjunct faculty members.
+As part of their Field Research Module, students will always need appropriate local approvals for all data collection.

-Students undertake field research at one of the international institutions with which the Department of International Health presently collaborates.
+They will undertake field research at one of the international institutions with which the Department of International Health presently collaborates.
 Sites include:

-- University of Health & Allied Sciences in Ho, Ghana (listen to an interview with a UHAS preceptor)
+- University of Health & Allied Sciences (UHAS) in Ho, Ghana (listen to an interview with a UHAS preceptor)

-Non-Governmental Organizations in Southern Africa and South Asia
+- Non-Governmental Organizations in Southern Africa and South Asia

 A critical element of the MSGH program is a Scholarly Paper that enhances the academic field of global health and provides a meaningful contribution to the health status of underserved populations around the world.
 The topic should be an applied expertise of global health relevance and incorporate core skills from across the curriculum.